theanine3D/render_chime/README.md

 ## Features
 - Sound effect is customizeable.
 Most .WAV files should work.
 - Works on Windows and Linux.
-- Sound is triggered by both completed renders and texture bake tasks.
+- Sound is triggered by completed renders, and on Blender versions 3.0 or higher, texture bake tasks as well

 ## Notes
 - You may set a custom sound file (must be .wav format) in the addon's preferences, which can be accessed in the same preferences panel where you enable the addon.
 - Linux users must have at least 1 of the following audio packages installed in your distribution: PulseAudio, ALSA, or beep.
 The addon will attempt to play a sound using these packages in this order, using 'beep' as a fallback if the first two fail.